buechler314/balloon_predictions/README.txt

 	- query time            - string: 'now' or 'YYYY-MM-DD hh:mm:ss'.
 	- # of ensembles 	      - Number of ensembles to run (int). -1 if none.
 	- error in ensembles    - Amount of error to run with each ensemble (float).
 Usually between 0 and 1.
+	- TESTINGtimeDiff	- Number of hours that the package is off from the local time.
+Use if testing balloons on APRS in different time zones.

 	Function returns a dictionary, which consists of keys:
 	..['Ascent Rate']         - ft/s